 Suddenly we spotted a hawker that was selling something useful.
 A pineapple, expertly sliced by machete for us.
 Meanwhile, we were crackling in the supercharged Bali sun, on rented beanbags, with iced tea.

 As the sun burned across the sky, we constantly re-positioned under the umbrella’s shade like some kind of human sundial.
 When the heat faded from the afternoon, the staff set up vast fields of coloured beanbags.
 They looked like giant jelly beans on the beach.
-I was enjoying Seminyak.

-Of the three towns on that beach front, it is the most upmarket, with some pretty impressive luxury villas.
-There are a few budget places too (like where we stayed), but in general, there aren’t many backpackers roaming the streets looking for cheap beer.
+Of the three towns on that beach front, it is the most upmarket and expensive, with some pretty impressive luxury villas, nice massage parlours, and good food.
+There are a few budget places too, but in general, there weren’t many backpackers roaming the streets looking for cheap beer.